Webinar Planning Template

 Formalize your marketing strategy for your target audience.
 This may vary depending on the demographics of who you are targeting.
 Please check out our article regarding promoting your webinar marketing best practices.
 Here is a brief list of items to consider for your marketing strategy.

-Establishing who is involved and what their responsibilities, setting a timeframe to have deliverables completed will help set expectations.
+Establishing who is involved and what are their responsibilities, along with setting a timeframe to have deliverables completed will help set expectations and keep things on track.
 A detailed and consolidated plan will relieve stress and confusion for everyone involved.

 Date and Time - Setting a date between Tuesday and Thursday are the most popular days of the week to host a webinar.
 Mid-morning and mid-afternoon are the most popular times of the day.